rust-lang/book/src/appendix-01-keywords.md

-The following keywords are reserved by the Rust language and may not be used as names of functions, variables, macros, modules, crates, constants, static values, attributes, struct fields, or arguments.
+The following keywords are reserved by the Rust language and may not be used as names of functions, variables, macros, modules, crates, constants, static values, attributes, struct fields, or parameters.

 * `abstract`
 * `alignof`